There are around 8 million Twitch streamers.

 1. Make Friends

 Involve yourself in conversations with other streamers and their Twitch communities, or in other words, make friends.

 Avoid streamers with a large number of viewers

-First of all, we do not recommend you try to get in touch with or impress streamers with a few hundreds or thousands of viewers per stream.
+First of all, I do not recommend you try to get in touch with or impress streamers with a few hundred or thousands of viewers per stream.

-There is only one reason why we do not recommend this.
+There is only one reason why I do not recommend this.

 It is because not everyone in their chat gets the attention he/she deserves, so there is little chance that you can strike up an acquaintanceship with a streamer or his/her community.